bingland/experiments/README.md

 * Resource for Esperanto reading, speakers, listening, etc
 * Chrome Extension - BetterTTV for YouTube chat
 * Some kind of Socket IO app - game for Twitch using emotes?
+* Login system - backend like Node.js with DB like MySQL or Postgres.
+Authentication with Passport.js potentially.